You’ve probably heard the saying, “you get not, because you ask not,” or, “if you don’t ask, you can’t get,” or some other variation of that phrase.

 Conclusion: Types of CTAs for your website

-The types of CTAs you use on your website depends on your website’s goals.
+The types of CTAs you use on your website depend on your website’s goals.

 But for every type of website, you’ll be using some mix of CTAs with different purposes.